These Easy Flank Steak Tacos are made entirely on the stove top, no grilling needed! A quick flank steak tacos recipe that your family will love.

 • Cut Against The Grain: Flank steak can be a tough cut of meat.
 To make sure each bite is tender, cut the cooked steak in thin strips against the grain.
 This will make sure the connective tissue does not make your bites chewy!

-I top this delicious flank steak with onions, cilantro, salsa verde and fresh lime juice.
+I serve this delicious flank steak in griddled flour tortillas.
+For toppings, my go-to is sliced red onions, cilantro, Salsa Verde and fresh lime juice.
 It’s the perfect combination with the savory, spiced steak.
 So much amazing flavor!
-You could also add sour cream, hot sauce or queso fresco.
+You could also add sour cream, pico de gallo, hot sauce, queso fresco or cotija cheese.

 Store leftover flank steak in the refrigerator in an airtight container.
 I like to gently reheat any leftover steak in the oven wrapped in aluminum foil.
 If you have leftover steak, there’s a few ideas below on how to use it.